Sunday, October 12, 2014

 Hit and run by a car

 The next day amazement turned into anger.
-Sure, it was dark and accidents happen but driving on the wrong side of the road?
+Sure, it was dark and accidents happen, but driving on the wrong side of the road?
 Not good.
-Then not stopping after hitting someone?
+Then not stopping after hitting someone/something?
 Inexcusable!
-Our neighborhood often has older couples out walking or kids riding all sorts of wheeled devices visiting friends.
-This driver might just kill someone in the near future…maybe even one of my own children.
+Our neighborhood often has older couples out walking or kids riding all sorts of wheeled devices.
+This driver might just kill someone in the near future…maybe even one of my children.

 I felt a little better after filing a police report but everything seemed so pointless.
 Knowing they would probably not find the driver, not much would change.